 Some modern chandeliers look like spiral structures with long, thin bulbs hanging from metal chains.
 Opt for a chrome finish if you’re aiming for a sleek look.
 Keep in mind that these are best for high-ceiling entryways.
 However, Pottery Barn says, “Smaller entryways look better with smaller chandeliers unless you want the fixture to serve as a focal point.”

-For simplicity, add recessed lighting
+For small spaces, add recessed lighting

 If you have low ceilings, recessed lighting may be your best bet.
 LightStyle of Orlando says, “These lights keep the ceiling level, and can help you create the illusion that your ceilings are higher.”
 This type of lighting also looks great in long hallways, helping light your way toward the living room or stairs.
 Recessed lights are easy to install, and you can mount them onto cabinet tops by your entryway if needed.